votingworks/arlo/README.md

 ### Creating Organizations and Administrators

-Arlo identifies and authenticates three classes of end-user: organization administrators, jurisdiction adminstrators, and audit boards.

-Organizations identify administrators and jurisdictions for whom they administrate audits.
-Jurisdictions identify their own administrators, as well as audit boards.
-Audit boards enter ballot-by-ballot auditing data.

-Thus, organizations are, for example, the State of Massachusetts.
+Organizations are, for example, the State of Massachusetts.
 Administrators are individual users that administer audits for an organization.
+All authentication is done via auth0 with email addresses, so users in the Arlo database also need to be mirrored in the appropriate auth0 tenant user database.

 To create an organization in the database: